 In the U.K., the Program is headquartered at UGA's residential center, 104 Banbury Road in Oxford.
-Dr David Bradshaw, Fellow & Tutor in English at Worcester College, Oxford, serves as our British Co-ordinator.
+Prof. David Bradshaw, Fellow & Tutor in English at Worcester College, Oxford, serves as our British Co-ordinator.
 Mrs. Barbara Bradshaw is the Center Coordinator in Oxford.

 Q. Can I get financial aid?

 A. That depends on your situation.
 Since all Oxford Programs are run by the University of Georgia, any financial aid assistance you would normally receive to defray the costs of classes at UGA should be available to apply towards Program costs.
 This includes awards from Stafford Loans, Pell Grants, Foundation Fellowships, and National Merit and HOPE scholarships.
 Additionally, the Office of International Education has a limited number of scholarships available.
 The UGA at Oxford Program generally offers several scholarships and awards specific to the Program, please see the Financial Aid tab for current opportunities.

 Q. Will my credits transfer?

 A. All credit for Oxford classes is counted as UGA resident credit, which means that, for UGA students, there is NO transfer problem.
 The numbers and content of courses taken at Oxford approximate listings in the UGA Undergraduate Bulletin.